-We are happy to support you to innovate and use technologies to deliver your Diplomas via methodologies of this type; however, we will require some extra information from you to make sure that your course complies with QAA regulations.
+We are happy to support you to innovate and use technologies to deliver Access to HE Diplomas.
+However, we will require some extra information from you to make sure that your course complies with QAA regulations.
+Your individual course must be validated for blended or distance learning before you start delivering via this mode of delivery.